ps-tuebingen-courses/pl1-lecture-notes/src/23-monadic-reflection/monadic-reflection.md

 (require racket/control)
 ```

 Monadic style can encode continuation-passing style:

-Just use the continuation monad
+Just use the continuation monad.

 But the converse is also true in a certain sense that was
 discovered by A. Filinski, who invented the notion of